Marian Levy, Dr.P.H., R.D., F.A.D.N.

 Evacuation: Developing an Integrated Training Model.
 International Journal of Emergency

-- Mathur S, Levy M, Royne M. (in press).
-The Role of Cancer Information Seeking Behavior in Developing
+- Mathur S, Levy M, Royne M. (2013).
+The Role of Cancer Information Seeking Behavior in Developing and

-and Disseminating Effective Smoking Cessation Strategies: A Comparison of Current
+Disseminating Effective Smoking Cessation Strategies: A Comparison of Current Smokers,

-Smokers, Former Smokers and Never Smokers.
+Former Smokers and Never Smokers.
 Journal of Communication in Health Care.
+6 (1):

-- Mathur S, Levy M. (in press).
+- Mathur S, Levy M. (2013).
 Lung Cancer Risk Perception and Distress: Difference by Smoking Status,

 and Role of Physical Activity and Race among US Population.
 Epidemiology, Biostatistics

-- Williams R, George EO, Morgan C, Smith TL, Levy M, Bittle JB. (in press).
-Boys with Autism have Insufficient Intake of Calcium and
+- Williams-Hooker R, George EO, Levy M, Morgan C, Smith TL, Bittle JB.
+(2013).
+Calcium and Vitamin D Intake of Boys Who

 - Williams R, Stockton M, Beck KB, Roach R, Levy M, Pride-Boone J. (2012).
 A culturally tailored, faith-based approach to reducing pediatric